 Returning to Campus & Classroom

-Students, faculty and staff who test positive for COVID-19 must isolate for 10 days.
-COVID-19-positive community members, after 10 days of isolation, must be asymptomatic before they return to work or class.
+Students, faculty and staff who test positive for COVID-19 must isolate for five days.
+COVID-19-positive community members, after five days of isolation, must be asymptomatic before they return to work or class, and they must wear a mask for five additional days.
 A case manager helps students determine the end of the isolation period and transition back to campus.
 Following CDC guidance, W&M does not require a negative COVID-19 test to return.